arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 ***
 <div class = "answer">

-The anchor for the start of a string is the dollar sign, or `$`, symbol.
+The anchor for the end of a string is the dollar sign, or `$`, symbol.

 </div>
 ***